noizzy3/ML-and-DeepLearning/GAN/readme.md

 ## Conditional GAN and Vanilla GAN
-For the conditional GAN part I have created a separate model file as many changes were made to the dimensions of various tensors
+ConditionalGan_cifar.py has the Conditional GAN model.py has the vanilla version of the GAN